 - Policy Contact:

-Each IRB ordinarily meets at least once per month, with the exception of IRB 07, which is an ad hoc IRB that meets only when called by the Chair.
+The IU IRBs meet multiple times per month, with the exception of IRB 07, which is an ad hoc IRB that meets only when called by the Chair.
 Meeting schedules are provided to IRB members well in advance of the meetings.
 The IRB Chair may, however, call additional meetings at any time if necessary.

 A nonaffiliated member and a member who represents the general perspective of research subjects should be present at IRB meetings.
 These roles can be filled by the same person.
 Meetings may be held without the nonaffiliated and subject representative members, if necessary; however, frequent absences are not acceptable.